Mar. 19 – League of Nations

 - Do you believe the United States should transfer authority over its foreign policy to international bodies (such as today’s United Nations)?
 What are some benefits and drawbacks in doing this?

-- One result of the experience of the rejection of the League of Nations is that American presidents today often use other means that treaty to make agreements with foreign governments.
+- One result of the experience of the rejection of the League of Nations is that American presidents today often use means other than Congressional treaties to make agreements with foreign governments.
 One example is the Iranian Arms Deal signed by President Obama.
+Another is the threat to withdraw funding from the World Health Organization by President Trump during the Covid-19 pandemic.
 Such agreements are much easier to repeal when a new president takes office, but perhaps such agreements are the most that the United States can achieve in this day of highly partisan politics.
 How do you think having such a politically divided public affects American foreign policy?

 - Do you think that something like the League of Nations might have prevented World War II, had the U.S. been a part?
 Why or why not?